openstack/charm-rabbitmq-server/README.md

 * `pause`
 * `resume`

-To display action descriptions run `juju actions rabbitmq-server`.
+To display action descriptions run `juju actions --schema rabbitmq-server`.
 If the charm is not deployed then see file ``actions.yaml``.

+# Documentation

+The OpenStack Charms project maintains two documentation guides:

+* [OpenStack Charm Guide][cg]: for project information, including development and support notes
+* [OpenStack Charms Deployment Guide][cdg]: for charm usage information

 # Bugs

-Please report bugs on [Launchpad][lp-bugs-charm-rabbitmq-server].

 For general charm questions refer to the [OpenStack Charm Guide][cg].